espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

                 typ, data = mail_connection.store(num, '+FLAGS', '\\Seen')
                 yield message
 ```
-You can see that we are instaciating a secure mail_connection from the IMAP4SSL class and using it with the python context manager.
+You can see that we are instantiating a secure mail_connection from the IMAP4SSL class and using it with the python context manager.
+The IMAP4_SSL constructor get one string parameter which is the mail provider imap server address , for Gmail it's : `imap.gmail.com`.
 We will be using the mail_connection object to perform all the operations we want to our mailbox.
 After instantiating we log in to the mailbox with our credentials, then we list all the mailbox names we have, e.g.: In Google, we have INBOX, SPAM, UPDATES, FORUMS, SPAMS, etc
 We select only inbox folder, and from the inbox, we filter only unseen messages or coming from your address email.
 Note that you can search for anything in your inbox and even complicated queries.